Floods sever overland routes to Thailand’s south

 The death toll has crept up over recent days as floods have reached roof-top level in some areas.

-A five-year-old girl in Prachuab province became the latest victim when a flash flood hit a van she was traveling in late Monday.
+A five-year-old girl in Prachuab province became the latest victim when a flash flood hit a van she was travelling in late Monday.

-“Her family climbed to the roof of the van to avoid the water but she fell in with her mother,” relief worker Rawiroj Thammee told Agence France-Presse.
+“Her family climbed to the roof of the van to avoid the water but she fell in with her mother,” relief worker Rawiroj Thammee told AFP.

-“The girl was swept away… villagers found her body 200 meters from the van this morning (Tuesday).”
+“The girl was swept away… villagers found her body 200 metres from the van this morning (Tuesday).”

 January usually brings visitors flocking to the south’s islands and pristine beaches as monsoon rains abate and temperatures ease.